romeerez/pg-adapter/README.md

 Well, this adapter may seem more convenient and faster in microbenchmarks (faster then pg-native too, for single connection and pool, bench: https://gitlab.com/snippets/1945002).

+It's written on Typescript so examples are also on it.

 ## Table of Contents
 * [Getting started](#getting-started)
 * [Making queries](#making-queries)